andreporto/grid-system/README.md

 # grid-system

-This is a simple and easy to use grid system.
+This is a simple and easy to use 12 columns grid system.

 If what you need is only a small grid system then this is your answer.